-- Source of vitamins, minerals and flavonoids.
-Beer is rich in many vitamins of the B group and in such minerals as magnesium.
-Barley and hops used in the production of beer are rich in flavonoids, which have powerful antioxidant effects.
+Beer is rich in many vitamins of the B group and minerals like magnesium.
+Barley and hops used in the production of beer are rich in flavonoids which have powerful antioxidant effects.

-- “Beer belly”.
-Heavy beer drinking may promote abdominal obesity in men, so called “beer belly”.
-Drinking beer in moderation will not cause obesity.
+Heavy beer drinking may promote abdominal obesity in men, also known as “beer belly”.
+Drinking beer in moderation, however, will not cause obesity.

-- Heartburn.
 Beer contains powerful stimulants of gastric acid secretion and may provoke gastroesophageal reflux and cause heartburn.
+According to studies:

 “Alcohol consumption can increase the relaxation of the LES – the natural valve that keeps stomach acid in the stomach and out of the esophagus – allowing acid to reflux” – source

-- Intoxication / Impairment.
 Even low amounts of alcohol can adversely effects attention and motor skills.
-In fact, many serious accidents are alcohol related.
+In fact, many serious accidents are alcohol-related.
 This obviously includes motor vehicles but can also include falling of your chair, down the stairs, out windows, etc.

 This can also include “Beer Muscles” (not to be confused with Beer Goggles) which can make the drinker believe they can physically take on any person in the room.
 Often times, the drinker is sadly mistaken and winds up sprawled on the floor with severe injuries.

-- Dehydration.
 Only 10% of what you drink is removed through urine and your liver needs water to get rid of the remaining 90%.
-To do so, the liver is forced to divert water from other organs including the brain, which causes the throbbing headaches.
+To do so, the liver is forced to divert water from other organs including the brain which causes the throbbing headaches.
 Drinking a glass of water in between beers will help.